 We’re not saying that such bad stuff will happen to you specifically.

 What we are saying is that you want to give yourself the best chance of protection possible.

-So just use a VPN service whether or not you are using Brave browser.
+So just use a VPN service whether or not you are using the Brave browser.

 VPN services are very good at encrypting your data.

-If you sign up for the right VPN, you can have access to a strong military-grade encryption technology which will secure your data no matter what the situation is.
+If you sign up for the right VPN, you can have access to a strong military-grade encryption technology that will secure your data no matter what the situation is.

-Good VPN service providers make sure that all the data the user receives and sends passes through an encrypted and private VPN tunnel.
+Good VPN service providers, such as NordVPN, make sure that all the data the user receives and sends passes through an encrypted and private VPN tunnel.

 This essentially makes it impossible for any earthly entity to harvest your private information.